 Brewerytown West is a densely urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

 Brewerytown West real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Brewerytown West neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+Many of the residences in the Brewerytown West neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

 Of note is NeighborhoodScout's research finding that the Brewerytown West neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Brewerytown West community truly stands out from the rest in this regard.